It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Vector from Despicable Me.

 - Dark Helmet in Spaceballs.
 The surprise comes to the audience only, since his staff already knew him (and was used to pretending they don't know he's playing with dolls).

 - Ogre in the Revenge of the Nerds series is revealed to be this at the end of the second movie.
 Then, at the end of the third film, Stan (who led the Jerk Jock fraternity in the first film) does a Face-Heel Turn and reveals that he is a closet nerd, too, dropping the evil scheme he was bullied into trying.

-- In Neil Gaiman's American Gods, the "technology kid" acts tough but other characters can see it's rehearsed and frankly, kind of pitiful.
+- In Neil Gaiman's American Gods, the "technology kid" acts tough, and does a lot of things which should be intimidating, but are so clearly rehearsed other characters can see it and find it kind of pitiful.